 As a Councillor, you will have to declare any interest in any topic which may be discussed.
 A Councillor may not be able to speak or vote on such issues or stay in the meeting room.

 Changes to a Council area or wards do not affect a term of office until the conclusion of the next election, thus the Councillor does not lose office if, after being elected, they cease to be an elector for the area in which they stood.
 The Councillor may be removed from office on the grounds of mental or physical incapacity, or if declared bankrupt or convicted of an indictable offence or becomes an employee of the Council.

-Any further queries regarding elected members please contact Council.
+For any queries regarding elected members, please contact Council.